I love whole berry cranberry sauce and adding apple takes it up a notch. Always best prepped the day before so the flavors can meld. Yummy.

 - 1-2 apples, finely chopped.

 Wash cranberries.
-Bring juice and water to a boil, add sugar and stir until sugar dissolves, then add cranberries, bring to a boil, reduce heat to medium and cook for 15 minutes, no more.
+Bring juice and water to a boil, add sugar and stir until sugar dissolves, then add cranberries and apples, bring to a boil, reduce heat to medium and cook for 15 minutes, no more.
 Remove to a tempered glass dish or mold, cover and refrigerate for 12 hours.
 What you’ll have is a nice thick cranberry sauce with whole cranberries.
 You can add different things for a variety of sauces: pecans, orange rind, walnuts, cinnamon, nutmeg, currants.